eygraber/Android-Debug-Database/README.md

 * D/DebugDB: Open http://XXX.XXX.X.XXX:<port>> in your browser

-* You can also always get the debug address url from your code by calling the method `DebugDB.getAddressLog();`
+* You can also always get the debug address url from your code by calling the method `DebugDB.getUrl();`

 The library will attempt to use 8080 for the port, and if it is unavailable, it will use a random open port.